Extraordinary circumstance COVID – 19

-Bellow you can find an overview of separate legal chapters in which we have shortly presented the consequences of the new situation in relation to the legal and economic framework of business operations.
+Bellow you can find an overview of separate legal chapters in which we have shortly presented the consequences of the current situation in relation to the legal and economic framework of business operations.

-The new situation has caused the suspension of enforcement proceedings during these extraordinary circumstances, with certain exceptions (proceedings for the collection of child support, unpaid salaries or severance pay etc.)
+The situation caused by the epidemic had resulted in the suspension of enforcement proceedings during these extraordinary circumstances, with certain exceptions (e.g. child support, unpaid salaries or severance pay etc.)

 MEASURES TO HELP THE ECONOMY

 From September to December 2020, measures of job preservation aid will be in force for employers whose economic activities have been impaired due to the extraordinary circumstances caused by the epidemic (COVID-19).

 The measure refers to transportation, storage, hospitality, event, art and entertainment activities (National Classification of Activities – Classes H, I. J, M, N, R and S) and comprises aid in the amount of HRK 4,000.00 per full-time employed employee.

 All employers, regardless of the activity they perform who employ up to 10 employees and cannot perform their activities in accordance with the Decisions of the Civil Protection Headquarters (national, county, local self-government unit) or whose operations are in any way limited due to the Decisions of the Civil Protection Headquarters (national, county, local self-government unit), provided that their income has dropped by 50%, can apply for aid in the amount of HRK 2,000.00 per employee.

 Although the new situation presents a great challenge for both employers and employees, there have been no amendments of labour regulations.
 The employer must take into account which decisions may be carried out unilaterally, and for which the consent of the parties is necessary, whereby he cannot disregard the role of the works council. i.e. of the union representative (if they operate with the employer).